mint-o-badges/badgr-ui/README.md

 | --- | --- | --- |
 | `language` | `en`, `de` | Overriding the browsers language to set a specific one for the component |

+**Note**: When using an iframe to embed the webcomponent, do set the `contentWindow` property of the iframe instead of the `window` property.

 ## Deployment

 Check out `deployment.md`.